-- We strongly advise you not to travel to the Central African Republic due to the highly unstable security situation, activities of armed rebels and high levels of serious crime.
+- We strongly advise you not to travel to the Central African Republic due to the dangerous security situation, activities of armed rebels and high levels of serious crime.

-- If you do, against our advice, choose to remain in the Central African Republic, you should take all precautions and stay in a safe place with sufficient stocks of food and water.
+- If you do, against our advice, choose to remain, you should take all precautions and stay in a safe place with sufficient stocks of food and water.

 - Given the dangerous and unpredictable security situation, we strongly recommend that you register your travel and contact details with us, so we can contact you in an emergency.

 - Australia does not have an Embassy or Consulate in the Central African Republic.
 Given the current security environment the Australian Government’s capacity to deliver consular assistance in Central African Republic is extremely limited.
 See Where to get help for more information.

 - Be a smart traveller.
 Before heading overseas:

 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy or Consulate of the Central African Republic for the most up to date information.